DIGITAL SUMMIT | AI in HR 2026 | From people insight to business impact || SAVE YOUR SEAT

 Viva Glint helps you run engagement, lifecycle, 360, and digital experience surveys across the employee lifecycle, then turns results into manager-ready insights.

 It leans hard into “hear it, understand it, act on it” with heat maps, benchmarks, and guided team conversations, plus recommended actions and learning content to support follow-through.
-It also adds AI help for speed, like summarizing large volumes of comments and surfacing alerts for employee populations at risk.
+It also adds AI help for speed, like summarising large volumes of comments and surfacing alerts for employee populations at risk.

 Key features